Myotragus: Movement and senses

 An analysis of the phalanges (digits) of M. balearicus found that the bones of the foot were tightly bound by ligaments and inelastic, with a much reduced range of movement in the joints of the feet (separate from the rest of the legs), compared to living caprines, and lacked the "shock absorbing-elastic spring mechanism" found in the feet of living caprines and other artiodactyls, where during fast locomotion (trot and canter), strain energy is stored in the elastic feet tendons to be subsequently used during the rebounding lift-off motion of the foot from the ground.
 This suggests that M. balearicus was unable to run and could only walk slowly, with a reduced step length relative to living caprines, and lacked the ability to jump.
 The likely reason for this is as an energy saving measure, as the "shock absorbing-elastic spring mechanism" in the foot bones of other caprines requires large amounts of muscle energy, as well as helping to stabilise the joints, reducing the likelihood of potentially lethal leg injuries, with the ability to move quickly unnecessary on the largely predator-free islands.
 The proximal (closest to the ankle) and medial (intermediate between the furthest and closest) phalanges were likely orientated vertically relative to the ground surface, which reduced bending stresses.

 The short limbs of Myotragus have been described as adapted to "low gear" locomotion, and have been compared to those of the living Philippine tamaraw (Bubalus mindorensis), another island endemic bovid which evolved in the absence of terrestrial predators, and the phenomenon of evolution of short limbs is also observed among a number of other island endemic bovids, both living and extinct, though the precise causal factors of this repeated adaptation are subject to debate.
+Meike Köhler has argued that the limb shortening represents an energy saving measure, with shorter limbs meaning that the ground reaction force is more aligned to the centers of the joints, meaning that less torque and consequently less muscle energy is needed to support a given body weight.
 Myotragus balearicus is thought to have been adapted for clambering locomotion, with the landscape of Mallorca being composed of considerable areas of both mountainous terrain as well as relatively flat plains.

 Preserved trackways of Myotragus balearicus found in Late Pleistocene aged lithified sand dune deposits (eolianites) on the south coast of Mallorca suggest that they were clumsy in sand (which they likely only passed through and spent little time due to the absence of any food or other resources), and that at least on the dunes they did not repeatedly follow the same paths as often done by living goats, but moved in somewhat random paths.
 There is no evidence from the tracks that they moved in large herds, though they may have moved in small groups over the dunes.